Georges Head to Middle Head Loop

 Middle Head–Gubbuh Gubbuh

-Walking in a clockwise direction, follow the track past the of 19th century cottages to the Inner Middle Head Fort.
+Walking clockwise, follow the track past the of 19th century cottages to the Inner Middle Head Fort.

 Gazing out from the remnants of the old fort, you’ll have panoramic views across the inner harbour, from Manly and North Head across to South Head and the eastern suburbs.

-Look out for the plaques and signboards that explain some of the workings of the inner fort and battery and reveal some of its more intriguing history, including the story about shell practice gone wrong which resulted in mayhem at North Head’s Quarantine Station.
+Look out for the plaques and signboards that explain some of the workings of the inner fort and battery and reveal some of its more intriguing history, including the infamous shell-practice session gone-wrong, which resulted in damage at North Head’s Quarantine Station.

 You'll pass the long abandoned 1801 Fort and the Obelisk Casemate as you make your way along the coastal track.
-There’s a trail leading off to Obelisk Beach along this section and don’t worry if you’ve forgotten to bring your swimmers as they’re optional at this nudist beach 😜.
+There’s a trail leading off to Obelisk Beach along this section and don’t worry if you’ve forgotten to bring your swimmers as clothing is optional at this beach 😜.

 You can see clearly over to South Head, Neilson Park and the eastern suburbs on the return trail